Have a blinking green light on your Switch dock? Here's how to fix it!

 Skip the middleman

-- If none of these things worked for you, plug the power cable directly into your Switch.
+If none of these things so far have worked for you, plug the power cable directly into your Switch.
 If it begins to charge, the dock is the likely culprit.

 If you have a faulty or malfunctioning dock, you're unfortunately going to have to send it in to Nintendo for repair.
 If you're not under warranty, you're going to have to pick up a new one.
 New Switch docks are still a little pricey, but you can find them for a little over $100 from various retailers.
+It's worth noting that you can now get the Nintendo Switch OLED dock separately, so if you want to upgrade and get a LAN port, that's the way to go.

 Hopefully, you were able to get your dock back in working order.
 If not, I wish you all the best and I hope that everything will come to a quick and simple resolution.
 You can always contact Nintendo to get assistance with the issue.